Nicholas Dominic Cortezi Sells 25,000 Shares of Ryan Specialty Holdings, Inc. (NYSE:RYAN) Stock

-Ryan Specialty Holdings, Inc. (NYSE:RYAN – Get Free Report) Director Nicholas Dominic Cortezi sold 25,000 shares of Ryan Specialty stock in a transaction dated Friday, July 21st.
-The shares were sold at an average price of $45.89, for a total transaction of $1,147,250.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+Ryan Specialty Holdings, Inc. (NYSE:RYAN – Get Free Report) Director Nicholas Dominic Cortezi sold 25,000 shares of the firm’s stock in a transaction on Monday, July 24th.
+The stock was sold at an average price of $44.42, for a total value of $1,110,500.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.

 Nicholas Dominic Cortezi also recently made the following trade(s):